kovidgoyal/kitty/docs/conf.rst

 possibilities.

 You can open the config file within kitty by pressing :sc:`edit_config_file`.
-You can also display the current configuration by running ``kitty --debug-config``.
+You can also display the current configuration by pressing the :sc:`debug_config` key.

 .. _confloc: